marq24/ha-tibber-pulse-local/README.md

   (data that has been read from the Tibber Pulse Bridge) will also be logged.
 So you can verify that the data is indeed invalid.

+- During the setup the integration check/verify that there is at least one data field available that can be read.
+If the bridge does not provide any data (OBIS codes) then the setup will fail (with the message, that the connection could not be established).
+You might like to check if `http://admin:[BRIDGE_PASSWORD]@[YOUR_IP]/data.json?node_id=1` will provide a data feed.

 ## Kudos

 - [@spacemanspiff2007](https://github.com/spacemanspiff2007) for providing a Python SML lib that makes reading the